-The Company recognizes revenue from product sales and shipping revenues, net of promotional discounts and return allowances, when the following revenue recognition criteria are met: persuasive evidence of an arrangement exists, both title and risk of loss or damage have transferred, delivery has occurred, the selling price is fixed or determinable, and collectability is reasonably assured.
-The Company retains the risk of loss or damage during transit, therefore, revenue from product sales is recognized at the delivery date to customers.
+The Company recognizes revenue from product sales and shipping revenues, net of promotional discounts and return allowances, when the following revenue recognition criteria are met: a contract has been identified, separate performance obligations are identified, the transaction price is determined, the transaction price is allocated to separate performance obligations and revenue is recognized upon satisfying each performance obligation.
+The Company transfers the risk of loss or damage upon shipment, therefore, revenue from product sales is recognized when it is shipped to the customer.
 Return allowances, which reduce product revenue by the Company's best estimate of expected product returns, are estimated using historical experience.

 Revenue from sales of advertising is recorded when performance requirements of the related advertising program agreement are met.
-For each of the fiscal years ended 2017, 2016 and 2015, the advertising revenue represented approximately 1%, of our total revenue.
+For each of the fiscal years ended 2018, and 2017, the advertising revenue represented approximately 1%, of our total revenue.